Newsletter 2025/30~ 23 October 2025

 and Safety within our school.
 Students are issued a ticket to place in their classroom container.
 During assemblies, a draw takes place and those who have their ticket drawn out are invited to place a marble in their House container.
 The House with the most marbles at the end of each term will be rewarded.

 Congratulations to all children who were recognised for their positive actions around the school.
-Students who were randomly drawn from the nominations for Respect, Responsibility and Safety, and have added tokens to their respective Houses' tallies, were Jesse, Marnie and Adoni.
+Students who were randomly drawn from the nominations for Respect, Responsibility and Safety, and have added tokens to their respective Houses' tallies, were Adoni, Agnes and Gu Thay Paw.

 Little Joey Awards

-We continue to acknowledge the significant role of the "Brown Joeys" in the establishment of St Patrick's School, and recognised Srishti, Shalom and Adoni with Little Joey awards.
+We continue to acknowledge the significant role of the "Brown Joeys" in the establishment of St Patrick's School, and recognised Harlow and Nile with Little Joey awards.

 Our Little Joeys receive a certificate, sticker and a voucher/goods donated by a local business.
 We are very grateful for the contributions from our local businesses.